 Diagnosis

 Generally, a painful os peroneum causes pain and swelling in the outer ankle.
-In addition, the cuboid bone, which lies next to the os peroneum, is often tender to touch.
-Also, pain is reproduced by turning the foot outwards, called eversion.
+In addition, the cuboid bone, which lies next to the os peroneum, is often tender to the touch.
+Pain is reproduced by turning the foot outwards, called eversion.

 Often, we use imaging to confirm the diagnosis and exclude other causes.
-Firstly, an X-ray shows the os peroneum as normal, bipartite, or fractured.
-If the bone is displaced away from its normal position, the peroneus longus tendon has torn.
-Secondly, an ultrasound reveals the small bone and surrounding problems of the peroneus longus tendon.
-Finally, MRI shows acute swelling or fracture of the os peroneum and peroneus longus tendonitis.
+An X-ray shows the os peroneum as normal, bipartite, or fractured.
+If the bone is displaced from its normal position, the peroneus longus tendon is torn.
+An ultrasound reveals the small bone and surrounding problems of the peroneus longus tendon.
+Finally, an MRI shows acute swelling or fracture of the os peroneum and peroneus longus tendonitis.

 Other causes of mid-foot pain to think about